How (and Why!) to Use a French Press Coffee Maker

 I recommend this one because there is no plastic in contact with the hot water, meaning no toxic chemicals will leach into your daily coffee!
 I find that the glass kettle is very study and doesn’t not chip or break easily (unlike those glass french presses!).
 It’s also a great for tea drinkers.

-How to make cold brew coffee with a French Press
+How to Make Cold Brew Coffee with a French Press

 Just add about 3x the normal amount of coffee you use for your French Press and combine that with room temperature water.
-Let the coffee steep in your refridgerator (meaning don’t press the lid down!) for 24-36 hours.
+Let the coffee steep in your refrigerator (meaning don’t press the lid down!) for 24-36 hours.
 After brewing, pour your cold brew coffee into a small bottle or jar to use all week long.
 This coffee is going to be very strong!
 I recommend to dilute the coffee with water (1 part cold brew to 1 part water), then add your favorite creamer and ice.
 So this coffee is going to last you quite a while!
-(Video coming soon!)

 Thanks to my Airbnb guests and anyone else for giving this a try!
 I really hope you enjoy this french press coffee!